djsperka/workshop1/README.md

 1. merge and rebase

+    Once you've branched, you can use *merge* and *rebase* to recombine the changes in one branch with another in different ways.

     Use *merge* to incorporate the changes from one branch into another branch.
-    A "rebase" replays the changes in a branch from a *different starting point* Normally, you'd rebase a branch off of "master" back to the tip of "master".
-    After a rebase, the commits in your branch will (likely) have new hashes.

-    A "merge" applies the changes in a given "source" branch to another "target" branch.
-    The "target" branch is changed - the "source" branch us unchanged.

-    TODO check this!
+Git will attempt to apply all changes along a branch to another branch, creating one big commit.
+The two branches are now combined.

     ```shell
     # two-step merge
     git checkout master
     git merge feature
+    ```

+    Use *rebase* to move the branch point of a branch to another location.
+If you develop along a branch, but changes are also made to the main branch, a rebase can be used to *replay* the commits from the branch *starting at the tip of the main branch*

+    ```shell
+    # rebase newanalysis branch onto master branch
+    git checkout newanalysis
+    git rebase master
     ```